-Any development proposals on the dismantled railway (Annex 4) running through the Neighbourhood Area that would diminish the potential use of the land for a footpath, bridleway or cycleway will not be supported.
+Any development proposals on the dismantled railway both north and south of the Crisp Maltings site, but not including that site (identified in Annex 4), that would diminish the potential use of the land for a footpath, bridleway or cycleway will not be supported.

-Any development proposals affecting the dismantled railway must fully incorporate green infrastructure principles and provide a detailed scheme for the provision of new green infrastructure, mitigation and enhancement of existing green infrastructure, and contribute to enhancements and opportunities for enhanced public access to and along the dismantled railway.
+Any development proposals affecting the dismantled railway must provide a detailed scheme for the provision of new green infrastructure, mitigation and enhancement of existing green infrastructure, and contribute to enhancements and opportunities for enhanced public access to and along the dismantled railway.